benjaminjack/benjaminjack.github.io/_drafts/python-cpp-revisited.md

 └── tests/  # Tests live here
 ```

-This layout guards against some of the import problems I've described above.
+This layout guards against some of the import problems I described in Part 1.
 To make sure nothing outside of `src/` gets added to the global package namespace, add these two arguments to `setup()` in your `setup.py`:

 ```python
 from setuptools import find_packages